 As mentioned above, peeled ginger is prone to rotting soon.
 They don’t have the protection of the peel and hence should not be stored at room temperature.

-Below are few recommended storage methods that can act as a means of keeping your peeled ginger edible for a longer time without sacrificing its flavor.
+Below are a few recommended storage methods that can act as a means of keeping your peeled ginger edible for a longer time without sacrificing its flavor.

 Dehydrating or drying makes ginger less prone to spoilage since a major spoiling agent (water) is absent.
 But, it could still be at risk of fungal growth eventually after a long time.
 Dry ginger can be made into a powder that remains edible for more than a year!